shubhamkarale1999/Task_Management_Sdaemon_Infotech/README.md

 # Task Management API

-A simple task management API built using ASP.NET Core and Entity Framework.
+A simple yet robust Task Management API built using the latest technologies in .NET 8, Entity Framework Core, and SQL Server 2022.
+It also includes a lightweight HTML + jQuery front-end for quick interaction.

 ## 🔧 Setup Instructions